gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 every job, every person —
 was a fraction of my life.

-The main thing was me.
+The main thing was me!

 **Me >> everything else.**